Narawish/ptt-oil-price-scraping/README.md

-# ptt-oil-checker
-This repository will check the oil price of a company in Thailand yearly.

-Remarks!! :
-- The oil-price.ipynb was removed
+# PTT oil price web scraping

+The objective of this repository is to learn:
+- methodologies of web scraping
+- timeseries analysis

+Tool used:
+- Python (Jupyter Notebook)

+Libraries:
+- Selenium
+- BeautifulSoup
+- Pandas